aws-observability/observability-best-practices/docs/en/guides/databases.md

 ![db_cw_metrics.png](../images/db_cw_metrics.png)

-For issues with performance metrics, a first step to improve performance is to tune the most used and most expensive queries.
+For troubleshooting performance related issues, first step is to tune the most used and expensive queries.
 Tune them to see if doing so lowers the pressure on system resources.
 For more information, see [Tuning queries](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_BestPractices.html#CHAP_BestPractices.TuningQueries).

-If your queries are tuned and an issue persists, consider upgrading your Amazon RDS DB instance classes.
-You might upgrade it to one with more of the resource (CPU, RAM, disk space, network bandwidth, I/O capacity) that is related to the issue.
+If your queries are tuned and the issue still persists, consider upgrading your Amazon RDS DB instance classes.
+You might upgrade it to an instance with more resources (CPU, RAM, disk space, network bandwidth, I/O capacity).

-Then, you can set up alarms to alert you when these metrics reach critical thresholds, and take action to resolve any issues as quickly as possible.
+Then, you can set up alarms to alert when these metrics reach critical thresholds, and take action to resolve any issues as quickly as possible.

 For more information on CloudWatch metrics, refer [Amazon CloudWatch metrics for Amazon RDS]( https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-metrics.html) and [Viewing DB instance metrics in the CloudWatch console and AWS CLI](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/metrics_dimensions.html).